• Home

 #nomoresilence

-• Create safe, trauma-informed recovery spaces for women and children.
+• Create more safe, trauma-informed recovery spaces for women and children.

-• Establish a submission link and hotline for reports.
+• Establish an easy access submission link and hotline for safe reporting.

-• Demand accountability from program leaders and organizations.
+• Mandate accountability from program leaders and organizations on local, state and federal levels.

-• Provide spaces of support and healing for peers that have experienced recovery program abuse.
+• Provide spaces of support and healing for peers that have experienced recovery program abuse and exploitation, as well as the children of survivors - inclusive of trauma informed therapy, alternative support and compensation paid for by the state of Georgia.

-• Immediate revocation of certification(s) of any peer specialist exhibiting predatory behavior of any kind and immediate removal from one's position, seizing access to vulnerable peers in recovery.
+• Immediate revocation of certification(s) of any peer specialist, facilitator, affiliate or program leader exhibiting predatory behavior of any kind and immediate removal from one's position, seizing access to vulnerable peers in recovery.

-• Push for policy reform that ensures recovery community organizations are ethical, safe, and supportive for generations to come.
+• Push for policy and legislation that ensures recovery community organizations are held accountable for ethical violations to remain safe, and secure for generations to come.

 Your voice matters.